 — Schedule a Consultation at 6235 5066

 The main difference between minimally invasive laparoscopic surgery and traditional open surgery is the way in which access into the abdominal cavity is obtained.
-In open surgery, a large 5 to over 20 cm incision is needed while in minimally invasive surgery, small 0.5 to 1.0 cm stab incisions are made into the abdominal cavity to allow the procedures to be carried out.
-This is done with the aid of a fine telescopic device, a light source, carbon dioxide insufflator and specialised long instruments.
+In open surgery, a large 5 to over 20 cm incision is needed, while in minimally invasive surgery, small 0.5 to 1.0 cm stab incisions are made into the abdominal cavity to allow the procedures to be carried out.
+This is done with the aid of a fine telescopic device, a light source, a carbon dioxide insufflator and specialised long instruments.
 The actual surgery is the same as with the open procedure.

-With this approach, there are many advantages including:
+With this approach, there are many advantages, including:

 For other women who have cysts or fibroids and have been advised to remove their ovaries or uterus (womb), laparoscopic oophorectomy (removal of ovaries) or laparoscopic hysterectomy (removal of the womb) may also be possible to avoid more painful open surgery.